⭐ See changelogs & contribute

 LangChain is a framework for building applications powered by language models (LLMs) like OpenAI's GPT-3.
 It provides a set of tools and utilities for working with LLMs, including prompt engineering, chain of thought, and memory management.
 LangChain is designed to be modular and extensible, allowing developers to easily integrate with different LLMs and other AI services.
 Finally it enables to build agents and complex workflows on top of LLMs.

-Depending on the LLM, LangChain provides different APIs.
+Depending on the LLM, LangChain provides different APIs that are called ChatModels.
+These models are designed to handle conversational interactions with the LLM, allowing you to send messages and receive responses in a chat-like format.
 Have a look at the following table here to see which APIs are available for your LLM.

 Mistral AI Chat Model is supported by LangChain and provides the following features: